TheHive-Project/CortexDocs/installation/install-guide.md

 #### Analyzers
 Analyzers are embedded in the docker image under `/opt/Cortex-Analyzers/analyzers`.
 To use new analyzers or get updates for the existing ones, you should
-[install them](#analyzers-1) outside of Docker and overwrite the existing ones by adding the following parameter:
+[install them](#analyzers-and-responders) outside of Docker and overwrite the existing ones by adding the following parameter:

 ```
 --volume /path/to/analyzers:/opt/Cortex-Analyzers/analyzers:ro thehiveproject/cortex:latest
 ```

 #### Responders
-Like analyzers, responnders are embedded in the docker image under `/opt/Cortex-Analyzers/reponders`.
-To use new analyzers or get updates for the existing ones, you should
+Like analyzers, responders are embedded in the docker image under `/opt/Cortex-Analyzers/responders`.
+To use new responders or get updates for the existing ones, you should
-[install them](#analyzers-1) outside of Docker and overwrite the existing ones by adding the following parameter:
+[install them](#analyzers-and-responders) outside of Docker and overwrite the existing ones by adding the following parameter:

 ```
 --volume /path/to/responders:/opt/Cortex-Analyzers/responders:ro thehiveproject/cortex:latest